 Even one of history’s greatest musicians occasionally suffered writer’s block and where better to look for inspiration than a beautiful yacht?
 In 1980 John Lennon (pictured above with his Beatles bandmates) took a 600-mile journey from Rhode Island to Bermuda aboard a 13.4 metre schooner called Megan Jaye.
 Hours after setting off the boat ran into a ferocious storm and, with the entire crew falling ill, it was left to Lennon to steer the ship to safety.
 This, it seems, was a powerful enough experience to help the former Beatle produce his final solo album Double Fantasy.

-The world’s foremost male model is a well known classic car enthusiast but this year he will be swapping his driving gloves for a pair of boat shoes as he joins Vector Martini Racing’s iRace Pro Team.
-Gandy is the first of six celebrities to train as a powerboat racing pilot for an upcoming documentary in what is quite the change from his most famous yachting appearance to date - in a racy advert for Dolce & Gabbana’s sea-inspired men’s scent Light Blue.
+The world’s foremost male model is a well known classic car enthusiast but in the past he has swapped his driving gloves for a pair of boat shoes, including in 2015 when we joined Vector Martini Racing’s iRace Pro Team.
+Gandy was also the first of six celebrities to train as a powerboat racing pilot for a documentary in what is quite the change from his most famous yachting appearance to date - in a racy advert for Dolce & Gabbana’s sea-inspired men’s scent Light Blue.

 It is a little known fact that Albert Einstein was an avid sailor – which is probably because it wasn’t exactly his forte.
 As many who knew him recall, Einstein was never happier than when gently cruising on one of his two beloved yachts Tinef and Tummler and seemed utterly unconcerned when he frequently ran aground or crashed into the dock.
 For this undisputed genius that was all just part of the fun.